- Positioning Playbook

 A few years ago I set up a costume ecommerce store in the UK with friends.👇

-The primary go-to-market strategy was to acquire customers through Google (organic searches).
+The customer acquisition strategy was to acquire leads through Google (organic searches).

 In order to appear higher in Google’s search results, we needed context-relevant backlinks from high-authority domains.